• Skip to main content

 Get Reference To A GPU Object By Index:

-Provided that you have the number of GPUs, most easy way to reference to them is by 0 based index system.
-So, you will just need to pass the index from 0 to N-1(where N is the number of GPUs we did get from above code) to ‘nvmlDeviceGetHandleByIndex’ method like below:
+Provided that you have the number of GPUs, the easiest way to reference them is by 0-based index system.
+So, you will just need to pass the index from 0 to N-1(where N is the number of GPUs we did get from the above code) to ‘nvmlDeviceGetHandleByIndex’ method like below:

 gpuObj = nvmlDeviceGetHandleByIndex(gpu_id);